“AI Is Depleting Not Only Our Jobs But Also Our Resources”

 AI’s growth is real, but so is its demand for precious water and energy.
 As demand surges, this resource-intensive model raises urgent questions: At what cost does digital progress come?
 Can tech scale without draining humanity’s most vital resources?

-Final Thoughts
+Final Thought

-AI’s astounding progress comes at an environmental cost.
 The quest for computing power is crossing paths with freshwater scarcity, especially in drought-prone regions.
 While leaders like Altman and Ren offer transparency, the spotlight now moves to industry-wide accountability and innovation.

 Solutions like seawater-cooled facilities or offshore cooling show promise—but only if backed by regulatory frameworks and ethical stewardship.